 - Don’t neglect your dog’s basic needs.
 This means activity, nutrition, enrichment (playtime), communication, and your love!

 - Consider hiring a professional.
 Hiring a professional to help you train your aggressive dog does not mean you’re a failure as a pet parent.
 If anything, you’re helping your pup by improving its socialization skills in an expedited manner.

 HOW KONG CLUB CAN HELP FACILITATE SOCIALIZATION

 Playtime is crucial for the socialization process as it forms a bond of trust between you and your dog while keeping him/her healthy and active at the same time.
 KONG Club facilitates play between owners and pets as well as between other dogs.
-Each box targets specific personalities and needs, such as boredom, separation anxiety, teething, barking and digging, crate training, weight management, and chewing.
-Sign up for KONG Club today so you can enhance the socialization experience with your dog!
+Our vets and coaches can help you target specific personalities and needs, such as boredom, separation anxiety, teething, barking and digging, crate training, weight management, and chewing.
+Sign up for KONG Club today to nhance the socialization experience with your dog!